WannesFransen1994/ip_major/lesson_07/guide/1_setup_resource.md

 add this to your mix.exs of your model project in e.g. `apps/auth`.

 _Note that windows can have some issues with compiling this module.
-Feel free to use bcrypt._
+Feel free to use pbkdf2._

 ### Schema